-Now change the Field value from Date to MonthIndex.
-This produces a Between range slider slicer type by default, but you can change it to other slicer types and selection options.
-To change the slicer type, with the slicer selected, hover over the upper-right area of the slicer, drop down the carat that appears, and choose one of the other options, such as List or Before.
-Note how the slicer appearance and selection options change.
+To change the slicer type, with the slicer selected, hover over the upper-right area of the slicer, select the carat icon that appears, and choose one of the options, such as List or Before.
+Notice how the slicer appearance and selection options change.

 Control which page visuals are affected by slicers

-- In Power BI Desktop, select the Format menu under Visual Tools and select Edit interactions.
+On the Power BI Desktop menu, select the Format menu under Visual Tools, and then select Edit interactions.

-Filter controls appear above all the other visuals on the page.
-Initially, all the Filter icons are selected.
+Filter controls , each with a Filter and a None option, appear above all the visuals on the page.
+Initially, the Filter option is preselected on all the controls.

-Select the None icon above the Total Sales Variance by FiscalMonth and District Manager chart to make the slicer stop filtering it.
+Select the None option in the filter control above the Total Sales Variance by FiscalMonth and District Manager chart to stop the DM slicer from filtering it.